jschoch/grbl-MITM-pendant/README.md

   DO NOT USE WHEN PC IS SENDING GCODE FILES AND COMMANDS TO THE GRBL ARDUINO.</i>

+## Status

+working single encoder and serial from and to grbl!

 # TODO list

 - [ ] Add reset command to ensure we can deal with alarm conditions